RubixDev/Rug/README.md

 - Categories: `CRAFTING`, `RUG`, `SURVIVAL`

 ### eggWaterDrag
-How fast thrown Eggs can travel under water.
+How fast thrown Eggs can travel underwater.
 0.99 is the default for above water and for Tridents

 Thrown Egg will stutter on client when mod is only on server
 - Type: `double`